Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Syntactic Structure of Staged Programs

-Particularly, we use the notion of the current position of a \bml-structure; we simply call it a \emph{position} in the rest of the paper.
+In particular, we use the notion of the current position of a \bml-structure; we simply call it a \emph{position} in the rest of the paper.
 Then, each item in a context works in the following way: \begin{itemize} \item An empty context $ \varepsilon $ corresponds to a \bml-structure with a single element $ \exclam $.
 No assumption holds there, and the position is $ \exclam $. \item When adding an assumption $A$ to ${\Gamma }$, it introduces a new element with an assumption $A$.
 The position moves to the new element, and it introduces $ \preceq $ along with the movement. \item When adding $ \mathord{\blacktriangleright} $ to ${\Gamma }$, it introduces a new element, and the position moves to it.
 It also introduces $ \sqsubseteq $ along with the movement. \end{itemize}

 We can informally understand derivation rules with respect to \bml-structure of contexts, regarding them as Kripke models for intuitionistic modal logic~\cite{simpson1994proof,alechina+2001categorical}.
-We explain selected three rules from the viewpoint of \bml-structure:
+We explain three selected rules from the viewpoint of \bml-structure: \begin{linenomath}